crickets-and-comb/bfb_delivery/README.md

     $ brew install act
 ```

-Now create a personal access token on GitHub and add it to your .env file:
+Now create a personal access token on GitHub and add it to your .env file as:

 ```bash
 CHECKOUT_SHARED=your_access_token